ibm-s390-linux/s390-tools/README.md

  * tunedasd:
    Adjust tunable parameters on DASD devices.

- * vmconvert:
-   Convert system dumps created by the z/VM VMDUMP command into dumps with LKCD format.
-These LKCD dumps can then be analyzed with the dump analysis tool lcrash.

  * vmcp:
    Send commands from Linux as a z/VM guest to the z/VM control program (CP).
    Call vmcp with the CP command as an argument.
 The response of z/VM is